SichangHe/mdbook_ls/README.md

 ### Future work for incremental preview

-- Instead of copying all the asset files, directly serve them from the source directory.
 - Do a full rebuild on manual page refresh.
 - Make the `link` preprocessor work.